• Skip to primary navigation

 Coconut sugar, regular sugar or your choice of sugar replacer.
 Unrefined coconut sugar adds a beautiful caramel note which complements the banana.
 This recipe also works well with erythritol or stevia if you want to make this banana bread sugar-free.

-Note: you can reduce the amount of sugar.
+You can reduce the amount of sugar.
 However, keep in mind that sugar adds moisture to the banana bread and makes it fluffier.
 Reducing the sugar will make the bread denser.

 To make healthy vegan banana bread, use whole wheat or spelt flour, olive oil and coconut sugar.